-We spent the better part of a day walking around the area and exploring its many attractions, here are some of the spots I recommend you check out when exploring Old Town.
+We spent the better part of a day walking around the park and exploring its many attractions, here are some of the spots I recommend you check out when exploring Old Sacramento.

 Munchies Salt Water Taffy

 The candy shop was a great first stop on our tour of Old Town.
-It had hundreds of flavors of taffy ranging from bacon maple (tasted like pancakes) to frosted cupcake.
-All of the candy was in barrels and you could try a sample if you were nice to the lady working there.
+It had hundreds of flavors of taffy ranging from bacon maple (tasted like pancakes) to frosted cupcakes.
+All of the candy was in barrels, and you could try a sample if you were kind to the lady working there.

 They also have other types of candies like rock candy and suckers.
-I dropped 5 bucks on assorted taffy and spent the car ride home eating them.
+I dropped five bucks on assorted taffy and spent the car ride home eating them.

 G. Willikers Toy Emporium

 I am a kid at heart, so I am never one to shy away from a cool looking toy place.
-This one was even better than most with its large, controllable train mountain in the back to its arcade pac man machine that you could play.
-There were toys old and new at this shop and I would love to come back and spend more time looking up and down its aisles.
-I was also a fan of playing with the marionettes and there were many different items I would have loved to have picked up to have on my desk at work.
+This one was even better than most with its massive, controllable train mountain in the back to its arcade Pac Man machine that you could play.
+There were toys both old and new at this shop, and I would love to come back and spend more time looking up and down its aisles.
+I was also a fan of playing with the marionettes, and there were many different items I would have loved to have picked up to have on my desk at work.